catfact/imseq/app/readme.md

 - input files are named in sequence; zero-padding is not significant. (`1.png`, `02.png`, &c.)
 - input files are RGB bitmaps

-single argument is a config file (actually a python script.) see `default_config.py` for the format. all configuration fields are optional.
+single argument is a configation file. see `default_config.json` for the format. all configuration fields are mandatory.

 requires imagemagick to be installed: